-The policy goals in the SMP may be achieved through a variety of methods that go beyond simply regulating development within the shoreline jurisdiction.
+The policy goals in the ((SMP)) Shoreline Master Program may be achieved through a variety of methods that go beyond simply regulating development within the shoreline jurisdiction.
 There are a wide range of non-regulatory tools available that provide incentives for property owners to work cooperatively with King County to achieve these policy goals.
 In addition, King County works closely with other public and non-profit groups to achieve mutually beneficial objectives.

-- S-214 The King County Shoreline Master Program policies may be achieved by a number of different means, both regulatory and non-regulatory.
-These include, but are not limited to: - a.
-Regulations controlling development within the shoreline jurisdiction; - Acquisition of land and easements by purchase, lease, or gift, either alone or in concert with other local governments; - Accepting grants, contributions, and appropriations from any public or private agency or individuals; - d.
-Public facility and park planning; - e.
-Watershed planning; - f.
-Voluntary salmon recovery projects; and - g.
+S-214 The Ki ng County Shoreline Master Program policies may be achieved by a numbe number of different means, both regulatory and non-regulatory.
+These include, but are e not limited to: а.
+Regulations controlling development within the shoreline jurisdiction; b.
+Acquisition of land and easements by purchase, lease, or gift, either alone or in concert with other local governments; с.
+Accepting grants, contributions, and appropriations from any public or private agency or individuals; d.
+Public facility and park planning; е.
+Watershed planning; f.
+Voluntary salmon recovery projects; and g.
 Incentive programs, such as the transfer of development rights or the public benefit rating system.